juju-solutions/jujubox/README.md

 If you want to use Juju run the container in an interactive (-i) tty (-t) session and use the command line.
-Since the container file system is reset each time it is highly recommended to mount a volume (-v) from the host system to the `$JUJU_DATA` directory.
+Since the container file system is reset each time it is highly recommended to mount a volume (-v) from the host system to the `$JUJU_HOME` directory.
 This will allow any Juju data to persist between runs of jujubox:

 ```